Likeur/windows12-concept/README.md

 - Clone this repository
 - Go to the folder and Run `npm i` , it will install all the dependacies needed for this project,
-- Run `npm start` for starting the developement server
+- Run `npm start` for starting the development server

+Nb: this is only the frontend side of the project.

 ## Likeur